You'll want to start with ASA-101, Basic Keelboat!

-The cost for the Challenge-In is $800 and includes the cost of the boat & instructor for the day as well as your certifications and books.
-We reduce the price by $300 if you join the club at the time of the challenge-in.
+The cost for the Challenge-In is $2000 if you do not have ASA certifications or $1000 if you already have them.
+This includes the cost of the boat & instructor for the day, books, and certifications (if needed).
 You must have certifications to be a club member at the Skipper or Fleet levels.

 We recommend challenging course levels only if you are going to challenge 103 or higher.
 If you are only planning on challenging 101, it is more cost effective to take the class, especially if you purchase a 3-class package.
 Even if some of the material is review for you, these are three valuable days on the water with one of our awesome instructors, and you are bound to learn something new!
 You can review the standards for each level on the ASA website.

 Once you have joined the club, you'll need to start attending checkouts on all of the boats you are qualified to sail.
 You have to attend a checkout on each boat before you'll be able to reserve it and sail it.
 Checkouts are approximately 2 hours, are free, and are scheduled several times per week.
 We use the two hours to familiarize you with the boat systems and operation and perform some maneuvering drills.
 This ensures that when you take a boat on your own, you know how everything works and can have a fun, safe day on the water.

 We also recommend reading our FAQs page & downloading the current club manual to familiarize yourself with the way our club works.